dotnet/csharplang/proposals/ref-unsafe-in-iterators-async.md

   It would be also a breaking change in LangVersion=13 as in C# 12 iterator signatures are unsafe (they can contain pointer array parameters, for example).

 - Applying the `unsafe` modifier to an iterator:
   - Could affect the body as well as the signature.
 Such iterators would not be very useful though because their unsafe bodies could not contain `yield return`s, they could have only `yield break`s.
   - Could be an error in `LangVersion >= 13` as it is in `LangVersion <= 12` because it is not very useful to have an unsafe iterator member as it only allows one to have pointer array parameters or unsafe setters without additional unsafe block.
     But normal pointer arguments could be allowed in the future.

+- Roslyn breaking change:
+  - We could preserve the current behavior (and even modify the spec to match it) for example by introducing the safe context in the iterator method but then reverting to the unsafe context in the local function.
+  - Or we could break all LangVersions, not just 13 and newer.
+  - It is also possible to more drastically simplify the rules by making iterators inherit unsafe context like all other methods do.
+Discussed above.
+    Could be done across all LangVersions or just for `LangVersion >= 13`.

 [definite-assignment]: https://github.com/dotnet/csharpstandard/blob/ee38c3fa94375cdac119c9462b604d3a02a5fcd2/standard/variables.md#94-definite-assignment
 [simple-names]: https://github.com/dotnet/csharpstandard/blob/ee38c3fa94375cdac119c9462b604d3a02a5fcd2/standard/expressions.md#1284-simple-names